 - Managing Social Media Accounts

-Detailed program flow and information about the speaker can be found at the bottom of this page.
+Detailed program flow, testimonials from previous attendees, and information about the speaker can be found at the bottom of this page.

 The seminar will employ lectures, participatory exercises, group presentations, along with a short open forum.
-Expected attendees in this unique learning and networking opportunity include local and national government employees, development and humanitarian workers, corporate social responsibility (CSR) representatives, members of the academe, local diplomatic staff, and PR practitioners.
+Expected attendees in this unique learning and networking opportunity include corporate communicators, marketing professionals, local and national government employees, development workers, local diplomatic staff, and corporate social responsibility (CSR) representatives.

 Register now via bit.ly/2XJW4JF (Google Form).
-Alternatively, you may contact Albert at +632 576-8476 or +63 956-661-9253.
-He can then guide you through the online registration process.
+Alternatively, you may contact Courtney at +632 576-8476 or +63 956-661-9253.
+She can then guide you through the online registration process.
 Learning investment is PhP 4,000.00 per participant (inclusive of VAT).
-This is inclusive of AM and PM snacks, buffet lunch, delegate kit, learning handouts, and certificate of participation.
+This is inclusive of AM and PM snacks, lunch, delegate kit, learning handouts, and certificate of participation.
 You may also choose to avail of our discounts:

 • Group Discount: Registration fee will only be PhP 3,000.00 per participant if there are at least 3 attendees from your company / organization.